isomerpages/nlb-curiocity/_sample/Seat of British Colonial Rule.md

 _____

-### **Cemeteries**
+### **Fort Canning Cemetery**

-Besides raising the Union Jack and building a bungalow for Raffles, the British also established two Christian cemeteries on Fort Canning Hill.
-The first was created in 1820 and was said to be located near Raffles' residence.
-It was discontinued at the end of 1822 and replaced by a second cemetery.
-Located on the north-western slop of the hill near today's Stamford Road, it served the local Christian community until 1865.
+Fort Canning Cemetery was one of the first burial grounds for Christians in Singapore.
+Located on Fort Canning Hill, the grounds encompassed two burial sites.
+The first was used from 1819 to 1822, and the second from 1822 to 1865.
+Fort Canning Cemetery was closed to further burials in 1865, and eventually converted into a park.